Zitrasa/PySpy/README.md

 # PySpy
-DLL, intended for injection in processes using Python 2.7 **C API**.
+## C API Python 2.7 Dictionary viewer

 ## Note
 * Only compatible with Windows.
 Tested on Windows 10.